updated

 Description

-We are a grassroots NGO providing psychosocial support to displaced young people aged 12 to 18 living in Dunkirk and Calais.
-Our main activities include detached youth work, youth clubs and monthly workshops.
-These activities take place in community centres, safehouses and informal living sites.
+We are a grassroots NGO providing psychosocial activities to displaced young people aged 12 to 18 living in Dunkirk and Calais.
+Following the principles of youth work, we run sessions across community centres, safehouses and informal living sites.
 We want to empower young people to discover and grow in their identity, self-expression and learning of practical, technical skills.
-We work in a strong and engaged community based on the values of solidarity and human rights.
+We work in a strong and engaged community of NGOs based on the values of solidarity and human rights.

-Activities are varied and range from sports, arts, technology, music, textiles, woodwork - we are always open to new ideas and suggestions!
+Activities are varied and range from sports, technology and music, to art, textiles, woodwork - we are always open to new ideas and suggestions!
 We aim for variety in order to provide agency and new opportunities to young people as well as meeting different interests.
-We also work with other organisations to make sure that young people have access to relevant and appropriate support.
+We also work alongside other organisations to make sure that young people have access to relevant and appropriate support.

 We are very interested to hear about skills and interests that volunteers can bring to the team and to the young people we work with.
 This could be a skill to share in workshops with young people, or administrative, advocacy, social media or fundraising support.